 Most homes do not have clean water.
 It must be boiled or filtered to drink, otherwise, you’ll have all kinds of stomach problems.
 I’m glad we have a Sawyer water filter.
 It’s very easy to use, and it’s become second nature to prepare water with it.
 In contrast, we hold to clean water as a basic right in the United States.
 Every day what I see makes me count my blessings.

 We buy quite a bit of food from the open market.
-The vegetable and flower stalls are quite beautiful in their displays.
+The vegetable and flower stalls look beautiful in their displays.

 They do what works and move on.
 Life is sometimes more simple this way.